-Healthroster, a system for producing rosters which take into account an employee's skills is used to proactively to maximise the likelihood that each department has the appropriate number of staff whilst ensuring there is a safe skill mix.
-The ED children's area rota is produced by the Band 7 lead nurse a minimum of 6 weeks in advance.
-An additional Band 5 RN shift has been added to the roster from 4pm-2am to support attendances at peak times.
-Following the Inquest improvements have been made locally to the Healthroster system to highlight specific nursing shifts for the children's area.
+Healthroster, a system for producing rosters which take into account an employee's skills, is used to proactively maximise the likelihood that each department has the appropriate number of staff whilst ensuring there is a safe skill mix.
+The ED children's area rota is produced by the band 7 lead nurse a minimum of 6 weeks in advance.
+An additional Band 5 RN shift has been added to the roster from 4pm-2am to support ED Children and Young People attendance at peak times.
+Following the Inquest, improvements have been made locally to the Healthroster system to highlight specific nursing shifts for the children's area.
 This change enables clear identification of where there are gaps in RNC cover thus enabling the ED leads to ensure adult nurses with the minimum paediatric competencies are on duty.

-It is not possible to predict sickness and short-term unplanned absence, therefore changes to staffing availability may need to be escalated and acted upon at short notice.
-At the time of Tommy's attendance, the Band 7 leads were rostered on day shifts and included within the ED staffing figures.
-In April 2024, a new band 7 supervisory Nurse in Charge (NIC) role has been implemented within ED to ensure there is visible senior support available 24 hours a day for the entire department.
+It is not possible to predict sickness and short-term unplanned absence therefore changes to staffing availability may need to be escalated and acted upon at short notice.
+At the time of Meha's attendance, the band 7 leads were rostered on day shifts only and included within the ED staffing figures.
+A new band 7 supervisory Nurse in Charge (NIC) role has been implemented within ED to ensure there is now visible senior support available 24 hours a day for the entire department.
 At present, the NIC is included within staffing figures, however from July 2024 this role will be supernumerary.
-Within this role the NIC is required to ensure staff allocation for their shift and the following shift meets the minimum requirements and will be responsible for escalating any concerns to the Division or Duty Nurse Manager to identify additional staff from other clinical areas in the Trust to support ED.
+Within this role the NIC is required to ensure staff allocation for their shift and the following shift meets the Trust's minimum requirements described above and are responsible for escalating any concerns to the Division or Duty Nurse Manager to identify additional workforce from other clinical areas in the Trust to support ED.